allenwest24/Distributed-Replicated-Key-Val-Store/README.md

     - AppendEntries replicate log entries and serve as a heart beat.
   - It is possible to have split election results, but Raft uses randomized elction tinmeouts to solve this.
   - Leaders send entries as log updates and fills everyone in on when it safe to commit these entries.
+- This was the portion of the task I expected to complete by the milsetone.
+- I started by following the recommended path of development in the project description but quickly veered off due to a low attention span.
+- I implemented a easy version of put and get using a dict and not utilizing the log vs commit portion of RAFT quite yet.
+- From there I implemented the election process to its full potential which took a long time.

 ## Challenges Faced:
+- The concepts of this project definitely took a long time to learn, and it was almost impossible for me to jump into this without reading very carefully everything about RAFT.
+- Another challenge was the election process because there were so many moving parts.
+It was tough to differentiate when to listen to votes and when to reset the states of all parrticipating nodes.
+- Consistency is another key issue for my algorithm currently and I think it is due to the fact that I am not using confirmations and sends the same way I'm doing the heartbeats.
+Essentially, in my version heartbeats and puts are not the same tye of messages and I think I need to change this for better consistency.
+- If I set the timeouts to be a small and quick range, there are too many ties.
+I think once I implement this in Go I will illiminate this problem.

 ## Testing:
+- I have been using the test.py and run.py script given to us by the professor, because most of this project needs to be simulated in order to test it.
+- In addition to this I used a lot of print statements to see the exact flow and progress and this helped me debug faster.

 ## Resources:
 - Raft concepts: https://raft.github.io/raft.pdf